-Administration and accounting services are provided by ASXO.
+Administration and accounting services are provided by ASXO and associated costs are reimbursed by the Fund to ASXO.
 The performance of these services is subject to the same internal and external audits as are performed within ASX and its controlled entities.

-The amounts paid to the auditor of the Fund, PricewaterhouseCoopers, for auditing the financial statements are set out in note 13.
+The amounts paid to the auditor of the Fund, PricewaterhouseCoopers, for auditing the financial statements are set out in note 12.